Understanding Dehydration On Elderly: Causes, Signs, And Prevention

 Dehydration can lead to poor health.
 This can also cause hospitalization and even death.
 In a recent study, there is a two-fold increase in mortality among stroke patients.

 Mild dehydration can affect mental performance.
-One can feel tired all the time.
-When we talk about mental functions, one can have problems with attention, memory, concentration, and reaction time.
-Some of the complications due to dehydration can include weakness, low blood pressure, increased risk of falling, and dizziness.
+One may always feel tired, and mental functions such as attention, memory, concentration, and reaction time may be affected.
+Some complications of dehydration include weakness, low blood pressure, an increased risk of falling, and dizziness.

 If the elderly are dehydrated, they can experience skin problems and pressure sores.

-Indeed, water can help make the kidney and urinary tract healthy.
-When you decrease the fluid intake, the urinary tract infection will increase.
-Inadequate hydration is one of the causes of experiencing kidney problems.
+Indeed, water can help keep the kidneys and urinary tract healthy.
+When fluid intake decreases, urinary tract infections increase.
+Inadequate hydration is one cause of kidney problems.

 Causes of Dehydration